redmango50/simple-expense-tracker/readme.md

 ```

 ### Option B: Direct Download
-1.Click the green **Code** button at the top of this GitHub page.
+1. Click the green **Code** button at the top of this GitHub page.
-2.Select **Download ZIP**.
+2. Select **Download ZIP**.
-3.Extract the ZIP file and open the extracted folder in VS Code.
+3. Extract the ZIP file and open the extracted folder in VS Code.

 ## Starting The Application